rickhull/lager/README.md

 Lager
 =====
 Lager is a logging mixin.
-It is designed to add class methods for logging, via extend.
-It aims to provide a unified logging interface that you can use in both class and instance methods.
+It is designed to add class methods for logging, via `extend Lager`.
+It provides a unified logging instance that you can use in both class and instance methods.
 It is implemented with the familiar [Logger class](http://ruby-doc.org/stdlib-2.0/libdoc/logger/rdoc/Logger.html) from ruby's [stdlib](http://ruby-doc.org/stdlib/).
-Only one Logger instance is used for this.
-You are able to set the log destination and log level from within the class, via instantiation, or from outside.
+Only one Logger instance is used for the class.
+Use #log_to to set the log destination and log level from inside or outside the class.

 Usage
 -----